-Mary threw her arms around it and kissed it.
+Elsa threw her arms around it and kissed it.
 But it did not kiss her back.
-Mary waited, aching to feel its embrace again, but it remained still.
+Elsa waited, aching to feel its embrace again, but it remained still.
 She saw indifference in its eyes.

 Her body was still strong.
 Her skin had failed it.
 She would have to start over.
 Her hand trembled a little as she pressed the scalpel blade against her cheek.